Crisp-edged, chewy inside chocolate sea salt cookies made from an easy scoop dough, topped with melted chocolate and sparkling sea salt.

 - Arrange racks in thirds and heat oven to 350 degrees.
 Line two large baking sheets with parchment paper.

-- To glaze the cookies, melt the remaining chocolate in heatproof bowl over a pan of simmering water, stirring until melted and smooth.
+- To glaze the cookies, melt the chocolate in heatproof bowl over a pan of simmering water, stirring until melted and smooth.
 Dip one half of each cookie into the chocolate, then set on a rack or a parchment-lined pan.
-Sprinkle the cookies with salt let sit until set.
+Sprinkle the cookies with salt and cool until set.